Class 8 Exam > Class 8 Notes > Social Studies (SST) Class 8 > Short & Long Answer Question- Weavers, Iron Smelters and Factory Owners

 Ans: Textile production was concentrated in the following four regions in the early 19th century:

-(a) Bengal was one of the most important centers.
-Located along the numerous rivers in the delta, the production centers in Bengal could easily transport goods to distant places.
+• Bengal was one of the most important centres for textile production.
+Located along the numerous rivers in the delta, the production centres in Bengal could easily transport goods to distant places.

-(b) Dacca in Eastern Bengal, present-day Bangladesh, was the foremost textile center in the 18th century.
-It was famous for its mulmul and jamdani weaving.
+• Dacca, in Eastern Bengal (present-day Bangladesh), was the foremost textile centre in the 18th century.
+It was renowned for its mulmul and jamdani weaving.

-(c) Textile production was concentrated along the Coromandal coast stretching from Madras to northern Andhra Pradesh.
+• Textile production was also concentrated along the Coromandel coast, stretching from Madras to northern Andhra Pradesh.

-(d) On the western coast there were important weaving centres in Gujarat.
+• On the western coast, there were significant weaving centres in Gujarat.

 Q4: Who were the weavers?
 Name some communities famous for weaving.

-Ans: Weavers often belonged to communities that specialised in weaving.
-Their skills were passed on from one generation to the next.
+Ans: Weavers often belonged to communities that specialised in weaving, with their skills being passed down from one generation to the next.
+Some communities famous for weaving include:

 Q5: Describe the process of cloth making.

-Ans: The process of cloth making consists of two stages:
+Ans: The process of cloth making consists of two main stages:

-• The first stage of production was spinning, Le. work done mostly by women.
-The charkha and the takli were household spinning instruments.
-The thread was spun on the charkha and rolled on the takli
+• The first stage of production is spinning, primarily carried out by women.
+Household spinning instruments such as the charkha and the takli were commonly used.
+The thread was spun on the charkha and wound onto the takli.

-In the late 19th century, Sholapur and Madurai grew as important new centers of weaving.
-During the national movement, Gandhiji urged people to use hand-spun and handwoven cloth Khadi which gradually became a symbol of nationalism.
+Furthermore, textile manufacturers in Britain were unable to create the very coarse cloths that were essential for the poorer segments of Indian society.
+In the late 19th century, Sholapur and Madurai emerged as important new centres of weaving.
+During the national movement, Gandhiji encouraged people to use hand-spun and handwoven cloth known as Khadi, which gradually became a symbol of nationalism.

 Q7: Give a brief description of the growth of cotton mills in India.